 4. Inspect the tire for glass, metal bits or anything else

 Bits of sharp debris may have caused the flat.
 Check for this by running your finger slowly around the inside of the tire casing.
 If you don't remove the item that created the puncture, you'll be flat again a few pedal strokes away from where you changed the first flat.
-Remove the offending bit carefully - remember this little object was sharp enough to cut through 7 layers of the tire; your finger is no match.
+Remove the offending bit carefully.
+Remember, this little object was sharp enough to cut through 7 layers of the tire.

 Inflate your repaired tube, or your new tube just a little bit; enough so that it holds its circular shape just a little bit. (it will look like a round sausage).
 Using a partially inflated tube actually makes working the tube back inside the tire easier and reduces the chance of pinch flats.

 If you'd rather get a new tube, take your bike to a local shop for repairs.
 While you can't always prevent a flat tire, it's always a good reminder to take your bike in for an annual tune-up.
 Bike maintenance shops can detect any issues with your tire before you take it out for a ride.

 6. Place the tire and tube back onto the wheel.

 Start with the valve from the tube and stick that through the hole in the wheel.
 Then, place one side of the tire on the wheel.
 This will be easy.
 The tricky part is getting the other side of the tire onto the wheel.

 Hold the wheel in your lap and pop the tire onto the rim using your thumbs, your fingers resting on the backside of the rim, as you work your hands around the wheel, away from each other.